-The main matters related to the policy and set of criteria to assess the Company's exposure to credit risk related to loans granted are disclosed in Note 29.
+The main matters related to the policy and set of criteria to assess the Company's exposure to credit risk related to loans granted are disclosed in Note 41.

-Information about expected credit losses from loans and guarantees is disclosed in Note 19, Note 20, Note 22, Note 24(a), and Note 37.
+Information about expected credit losses from loans and sureties and financial guarantees is disclosed in Note 21, Note 22, Note 24 and Note 39.

-In 2021, a provision for impairment of expected credit losses accrued at the amount of BGN 126 thousand, (2020: accrued impairment for expected credit losses, net of recovered impairment for expected credit losses amounts to BGN 3,539 thousand) (Note 11, Note 19, Note 20, Note 22, Note 24(a)).
-The impairment accrued for 2021 in the amount of BGN 126 thousand is netted with interest income on loans granted.
+In 2021 the recovered impairment for expected credit losses on loans is in the amount of BGN 5,733 thousand, net of the accrued (2020: the accrued impairment for expected credit losses on loans is in the amount of BGN 3,551 thousand, net of recovered) (Note 11, Note 12, Note 21, Note 22, Note 24).